 Documents Required for Moving from India to Dubai

-When it comes to transferring from India to Dubai, the majority of the work will be handled by your employer.
+When it comes to settling in Dubai from India, the majority of the work will be handled by your employer.
 However, you must ensure that you have all of your documents in order.

 - First, get your paperwork stamped at your university.
 Call ahead to find out what documents you will require.
 You might have to bring in mark sheets and high school certificates.
 Depending on your field, you might also need attestation from your field’s registered regulatory board.
 This will require payment from your side.

 - After that, you’ll require HRD (human resources development) certification.
-For this, go to your state’s HRD office or recognized center.
-There is no price if you go to the HRD office directly, however, you must bring documentation such as high school transcripts and a passport size photo (varies by state).
+For this, go to your state’s HRD office or recognized centre.
+There is no price if you go to the HRD office directly, however, you must bring documentation such as high school transcripts and a passport-size photo (varies by state).